-If you live in a country outside of the European Union and don’t hold a British passport, you will need a visa to study here, and St Chris is able to sponsor international students under Tier 4 of the points-based system of immigration.
+If you live in a country outside of the European Union and don’t hold a British passport, you will need a visa to study here, and St Chris is able to sponsor international students under a Tier 4 Child’s Student Visa.

 It is important that each family refers to the Home Office website for up-to-date guidelines and official advice for your particular visa situation and which supporting documents you will need.

 Families can view our online virtual open day which includes a 360 tour of the campus and an interactive map showing key areas of the school including boarding accommodation and facilities.

 If, at any point during the admissions process, you would like to visit St Chris, you are warmly welcomed to come and see the School and meet key members of staff for example the Head, teachers and boarding houseparents.

 Please contact the admissions team to arrange your visit.

 We accept international students into the Senior School into Years 7, 8, 9, 10, 11 and 12.
 We do not currently accept applications into Year 13.

 We invite you – or your agent – to complete an online Registration Form via our admissions portal.
 This is the first official step in the application process for all year groups.